 Read this: Heart rate tracking from around the body

-Naturally, while every company dabbling with this optical sensor technology is working from the same blueprint, how each company's algorithms interpret the data affects how accurate the readings are.
+Naturally, while every company dabbling with this optical sensor technology is working from the same blueprint, but the accuracy of the readings will come down to how each company's algorithms interpret the data.

 How to view your heart rate on a Fitbit